 Many critics have suggested that Jewett was not suited to longer literary form, that she was at her best composing sequences of related shorter stories.
 The Country of the Pointed Firs is indeed such a patchwork of parallel tales, stitched together yet often only casually incidental, bleeding into each other and bound tentatively as a novel.
 A sequence of storylines evolves with no dramatic arc or even of resolution; their format can be seen perhaps as a model for today’s TV soap operas.
 If her books include notable characters, then none are crucial to the story; rather these characters are foils to chronicle the world in which they move, and serve as ornaments to the panoramic social landscape of the narrative.
 It would have been no accident that Jewett’s writing desk was placed on the second floor of the family home and faced the Central Square in South Berwick.
 From there she could gaze at the random pedestrian recital of her town’s life, a panoramic view not dissimilar to that found in her fiction.
 The main setting of The Country of the Pointed Firs is the long street that runs through Dunnet Landing.

 If The Country of the Pointed Firs has a main character, then it is Dunnet Landing itself.
+At the very beginning of the text, Jewett writes that to really know a village “is like becoming acquainted with a single person.”
 The book in many ways can be seen as a forerunner of Edgar Lee Masters’ poetry collection The Spoon River Anthology or of Sherwood Anderson’s modernist masterpiece Winnesburg, Ohio.
 Both authors took their childhood towns as their imaginative starting point.
 Coincidentally James Joyce had in 1905 begun to submit to publishers the early drafts of Dubliners, a literary psychogeography akin to Jewett’s.

 Many significant contemporary writers and critics championed The Country of the Pointed Firs; Henry James considered it to be a “beautiful little quantum of achievement.”
 Willa Cather, who read Jewett keenly and met her eventually in 1908, thought this book to be a masterpiece.
 Jewett became Cather’s inspirational mentor, albeit briefly before her death the next year.
 Cather dedicated O Pioneers! to Jewett and went on to edit Jewett’s work in the 1920s.